 Continuing Education and Certification Information

 Graduates of a master's degree program in quality assurance are expected to be informed of the changing regulations in their given field.
 Most schools prepare students to take examinations for professional certifications administered by the American Society for Quality (ASQ), which can be a job requirement in this field.
 As graduates progress in their careers, they can take additional training programs offered by the ASQ.
 This can lead to certifications in various specializations of quality assurance, including Certified Reliability Engineer, Certified Quality Engineer, Certified Quality Manager and Certified Quality Auditor.

 Related to Quality Assurance Management Degree and Training Program Overviews

 - Recently Updated

-Learn about associate degree programs in quality assurance management.
-Get information on degree types, career opportunities,...
+Learn about associate's degree programs in quality assurance management.
+Read on for degree types, your potential career...

 Total Quality Management (TQM) is a systematic approach designed to help businesses improve their practices to more predictably...

 Explore certificate programs that cover business process management.
 Discover the requirements for admission and examine...

 Learn about certificate programs that provide spa management education.
 Learn what students need to apply to these programs and...

 - Airfield and Airport Management Degree and Training Program Info